 BYU Marriott MBA and EMBA classes are being held with adjustments for the health and safety of the campus community.
-A majority of our Fall 2020 classes were held in person with social distancing and mask precautions.
-Check out the details of how we’re adjusting to make in-person learning possible during the current Winter 2021 semester here.
+A majority of our MBA classes since March 2020 were held in person with social distancing and mask precautions.
 In-person classes support the development of judgement, learning, projects, and networking which are at the heart of an MBA.
 Unless medically necessary, students are expected to be in class for each session.

 The BYU Marriott MBA program is committed to admitting the very best students and future leaders–those who strive for the personal and professional transformation that comes from BYU Marriott’s rigorous MBA program.
 We recognize standardized testing is just one piece of information in a much broader, holistic evaluation of each candidate.
 Please carefully consider your entire application portfolio before making your decision to apply for a GMAT waiver.
 Consider whether a test score may help supplement your professional and academic achievements.